Documentary Chronicling B2K’s Millennium Tour Coming to The Zeus Network

 Despite the successful outcome, there was plenty of drama surrounding the tour.
 Omarion admitted that the relationships between the members were strained and it was difficult for them to gel.
 J-Boog revealed that they each had their own tour buses and as the tour progressed, their relationships grew more distant.
 However, the chemistry they shared on stage remained consistent.

 There was tension between Omarion and Fizz after it was discovered that Fizz began a relationship with Omarion’s ex and the mother of his children, Apryl Jones.
 All three were cast members together on Love & Hip Hop Hollywood at one point.

 Jones was eventually banned from attending shows due to the conflict in the group.
 A conversation between Jones and Fizz discussing her not being able to attend the shows was shown on Love & Hip Hop Hollywood.

 Raz-B dropped out of the tour several times.
-The first was at the beginning of the tour when he went on his Instagram live to announce he was quitting due to being uncomfortable around the group’s former manager – who Raz-B once accused of sexual abuse.
+The first was at the beginning of the tour when he went on his Instagram live to announce he was quitting due to being uncomfortable around the group’s former manager.
 Raz-B rejoined the tour days later, but after getting arrested for being accused of domestic violence, he dropped out of the tour altogether and B2K proceeded as a trio.